 This training is open to all teachers no matter where you are located, and Texas teachers will be able to receive 6 hours of TEA approved Continuing Education credit for participation in this course.

-The class will be offered on a Tuesday and Thursday night from 7-9pm, Central Time and will require some reading ahead of time.
-The date will be chosen as soon as the school districts announce that final online class start dates.
+The class will be offered on Tuesday and Thursday night from 7-9pm, Central Time and will require some reading ahead of time.
+The second 2020 cohort is scheduled for December 1st and 3rd.

 You are invited to register for this online course on our website calendar.
 Full and partial scholarships are available, or you can apply for a grant to cover the expense of this class, as FIN is a 501c3 non-profit.